Why Does My Dog’s Front Leg Shake

 Panosteitis

 In cases of severe disease, puppies may exhibit trembling legs, reluctance to move from one place to another, or difficulty standing or walking.
-Diagnosis of panosteitis typically involves an x-ray examination and a history of sudden lameness.
-Give high-quality, palatable food and limit exercise time to support your puppy with panosteitis.
+Diagnosis of panosteitis typically involves an X-ray examination and a history of sudden lameness.
+Give high-quality, palatable food and limit exercise time to support your excellent puppy food with panosteitis.

 When To Seek Veterinary Help For Your Dog’s Leg Shaking